 Child abuse continues to be a hot topic in this country yet it remains unresolved, with 14 cases reported each day according to statistics from the Welfare Department and UNICEF Malaysia.

-“Child abuse cases are on the rise,” says acting Chair of the Cluster Education and Social Sciences, Dr Aliza Ali.
+“Child abuse cases are on the rise,” says acting Chair of the faculty Education and Social Sciences, Dr Aliza Ali.
 “We cannot take them lightly because we are indirectly denying children’s right to be protected from harm or mistreatment.”

 Dr Aliza has an extensive background in early childhood education, early language and literacy, curriculum development and pedagogy in teaching and learning.
 As the Director for the Master of Early Childhood Education programme, she is very passionate about this serious problem.